Available Cats Needing Homes

 If you are interested in adopting Noodles contact email@example.com.

-This cutie is looking for a lion-tamer.
-A very sweet cuddler, who also sets boundaries when she needs her space.
-She’s a former community cat (lived outdoors for a year on her own), who has learned to warm up to her fosters and will soon do the same in her forever home.
+This cutie is a very sweet cuddler, who also sets boundaries when she needs her space.
+She’s a former community cat (lived outdoors for a year on her own and indoors for a year), who has warmed up to her fosters and will soon do the same in her forever home.

-Long walks through the living room and possibly out the front door (so safe outdoor space would be ideal!)
+Preferably being the only kitty in the home; long walks through the living room (and possibly out the back door, so safe outdoor space would be ideal!)

-She needs a patient owner who can bring her to a safe place where she can grow up and thrive.
-Will you be the one to tame this orange marmalade sweetie?
+Cindy Lou needs a perceptive owner who can bring her to a safe place where she can grow up and thrive.
+Will you be the one to bring home this orange marmalade sweetie?

 If you are interested in adopting Cindy contact firstname.lastname@example.org.